jeswin/scuttlekit-sqlite/README.md

 # ScuttleKit

 NOTICE: This is work in progress.
-Planning for an alpha by the end of April.
+Planning for an alpha by mid-May.

 ScuttleKit simplifies the development of distributed apps that run on the Secure ScuttleButt (SSB) peer-to-peer network.
 ScuttleKit apps run in the browser and requires the end-user to be on the SSB network.
 If the end user is not already on the network, an alert is shown.